 Cuban Empanadas are fried (or baked) hand pies filled with a spiced ground beef mixture with lots of sliced green olives and served with a chimichurri sauce.
-Recipe for homemade dough is included!
+Homemade dough recipe is included!

 Alright, I know this isn’t a very traditional or typical Labor Day recipe, but you just might become the hit of the BBQ party when you show up with a big ol’ tray full of these Cuban beef empanadas.

 Cuban beef empanadas are my favorite kind of hand pie of all time because they are fried (duh…) and they are filled with picadillo.
 This is hands down, my best ground beef recipe ever, but it can be made with other meat fillings and be just as tasty.
 The picadillo itself is pretty healthy when made with a lean ground beef (sirloin), bison, turkey, or chicken.

 I make picadillo once a month, even when I’m not making empanadas, because I like to fill lots of stuff with it, like hollowed out potatoes, acorn squash halves, avocado halves, etc. If there are any leftovers, make some nachos with it (you’re welcome).

 A side note: Most of the Cuban picadillo I’ve eaten in South Florida had raisins in it to add a touch of sweetness.
 My recipes omits them, but to make it the more traditional way, just add 1/2 cup raisins to the mix after the meat is browned

-Cuban empanadas can be made with store-bought dough discs found in the ethnic freezer section of the grocery store, but they taste so much better made with homemade dough.
+Empanadas can be made with the store-bought dough discs found in the ethnic freezer section of the grocery store, but they taste so much better when made with homemade empanada dough.
 I always make my own, so I’ve included the recipe and wait until you see how easy to is to make!

-Did you enjoy this Cuban empanadas recipe?
+Did you enjoy this Cuban Beef Empanadas recipe?
 Don’t forget to leave me a comment and share it with friends and family.

 - 2 1/4 cups all-purpose flour